Robert Graham, M.D. — Chairman

 Hon.
 Benjamin Cardin

 Sen. Ben Cardin, D-Md., serves as ranking member of the Senate Foreign Relations Committee.
 He is a senior member of the Environment & Public Works Committee and Small Business & Entrepreneurship Committee.
+He also serves on the Senate Finance Committee.

 Founder and Chairman Emeritus